pgenergy/ml-api/README.md

-# ml-fastapi
+# ml-api
-Machine Learning API for Energyleaf WebApp
+Machine Learning API for Energyleaf WebApp with FastAPI and Docker

 ## The resulting directory structure

 The directory structure looks like this: